niksheridan/niksheridan.github.io/decisions/ADR-0000_use_of_MADRs.md

 ## Decision Outcome

 Chosen option: "[option 1]", because [justification. e.g., only option, which meets k.o. criterion decision driver | which resolves force force | … | comes out best (see below)].
+Markdown Architectural Decision Records within a git based respsity should be used, where possible to create decision records.
+If decisions required changing, branches can be created, and approved through merge requests with a more formalised review.
+Identity of contributors can be authenticated and audited through standard git controls

 ### Positive Consequences <!-- optional -->